dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 <TabItem value="windowslinux" label="Windows and Linux (executable)">

-To update, follow the same process explained in [Install manually (Windows)](/docs/cloud/cloud-cli-installation?install=windows#install-dbt-cloud-cli) and replace the existing `dbt.exe` executable with the new one.
+To update, follow the same process explained in [Windows](/docs/cloud/cloud-cli-installation?install=windows#install-dbt-cloud-cli) and replace the existing `dbt.exe` executable with the new one.

 </TabItem>